Affiliate links on Android Authority may earn us a commission. Learn more.

 Apply all iOS and app updates

-Reset all your settings
+Reset various settings

-Check the error logs
+Check error logs

 Contact Apple Support